Expository Writing Program (2022 - 2024)

 EXPOS-UA 1 Required of all College of Arts and Science freshmen, and transfer students who have not completed an acceptable, equivalent course at another college.
 Special thematic sections are offered, which require permission from the Expository Writing Program (EWP).
 No exemptions.
-May not be taken on a pass/fail basis.
+May not be taken on a Pass/Fail basis, and must be repeated if failed.
 4 points.

 Foundational instruction and practice in critical reading, creative and logical thinking, and clear, persuasive writing.
 Students learn to analyze and interpret written texts; to use texts as evidence; to develop ideas; and to write exploratory and argumentative essays.
 Exploration, inquiry, reflection, analysis, revision, and collaborative learning are emphasized.

 International Writing Workshop: Introduction